GEO-BON/bon-in-a-box-pipelines/README.md

 6. `docker compose down` (to stop the server when done)

 ## Scripts
 The scripts perform the actual work behind the scenes.
+They are located in [/scripts folder](/scripts)

 Currently supported :
  - R version 4.1.2
+ - Julia version 1.7.1

 Script lifecycle:
 1. Script launched with output folder as a parameter.